OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 - `PUBLISHER_LOCK_TTL_MS`: S3 lock timeout for overlapping cron runs.
 The documented default is 12 hours (`43200000`) so a slow first bootstrap is not overtaken by the next hourly cron.
 - `INDEXER_DEPLOYMENT_ID`: required current indexer deployment identifier.
+Set this on the `metrics-publisher` service as a Railway reference variable to the indexer service deployment id, for example `${{indexer.RAILWAY_DEPLOYMENT_ID}}` if the Railway service is named `indexer`.
 The publisher writes data shards under `v2/deployments/<id>/...`, records those file keys in the internal manifest, and deletes stale deployment prefixes after the new manifest is published.
 - `PUBLISHER_START_DATE`: optional UTC calendar date for full backfills.
 - `PUBLISHER_END_DATE`: optional UTC calendar end date for controlled backfills or re-publishing a bounded window.